kessler24/predicting_daily_land_average_earth_temperature/README.md

  `python data_preprocessing.py --read_path="../data/global_temp_anomaly_raw.csv" --write_path="../data/global_temp_anomaly_cleaned" --plots_path="../images" --logs_path="../logs"`

-The script takes two arguments: a path/filename pointing to the data to be read in a path/filename pointing to where the cleaned/processed/transformed/partitioned data should live.
+The script takes four arguments: a path/filename pointing to the data to be read in a path/filename pointing to where the cleaned/processed/transformed/partitioned data should live.
+A path pointing to where the plots will be saved
+A path pointing to where the log file will be saved

 ## Developer notes